Online Master of Public Health in

 Global Disaster Management, Humanitarian Relief & Homeland Security

-The primary objective of the MPH in Disaster Management, Humanitarian Relief & Homeland Security is to provide an individual with a foundation in public health and the tools to enter the profession of a disaster and humanitarian aid worker at the supervisory level.
-Upon completing the eight concentration courses the student will have covered most topics related to the disaster cycle with a specific emphasis on the recovery phase within the context of a Humanitarian Complex Emergency.
-The culminating Capstone course, the Special Project and the Field Experience will assess the student's knowledge base and self-assess their capacity to complete written documents and hands-on experience as a specialist in the public health expertise of disaster management and humanitarian assistance.
+The primary objective of the MPH in Disaster Management, Humanitarian Relief & Homeland Security is to provide an individual with a foundation in public health and the tools to enter the profession of a disaster, homeland security and humanitarian aid worker at the supervisory level.
+Upon completing the eight concentration courses the student will have covered most topics related to the disaster cycle with a specific emphasis on the recovery phase within the context of a Complex Humanitarian Emergency.
+The Special Project, Field Experience and the Public Health Comprehensive Exam will assess the student's knowledge base and self-assess their capacity to complete written documents and hands-on experience as a specialist in the public health expertise of disaster management, humanitarian assistance, and homeland security.

 Can I start with a Graduate Certificate?

-If you want to first consider one of the certificates you can access the flyers below by going to Disaster Management, Humanitarian Assistance, or Homeland Security.
-Visit the University of South Florida website at http://www.usf.edu/innovative-education/programs/graduate-certificates/ or contact Dr. Wayne Westhoff (email@example.com or 1-813-974-6621).
+If you want to first consider one of the three fully online graduate certificates, you can access the flyers below by going to Disaster Management, Humanitarian Assistance, or Homeland Security.
+Visit the University of South Florida website at http://www.usf.edu/innovative-education/programs/graduate-certificates/ or contact Dr. Ismael Hoare (email@example.com or (813) 974-8506).